teresabowe/make-a-shopper-bag/README.md

     - The overlay text of "Make this bag yourself!" attempts to draw the user in to start thinking about making a bag.

-    - The call to action of "Get started" offers a link to the materials section of the page where details can be found about fabrics and tools needed.
+    - The call to action of "Get started" offers both the beginner and the experienced crafter a link to the materials section of the page where details can be found about fabrics and tools needed.
 The font family here is Montserrat also which is the same as the logo text in the navigation bar.

 ![Desktop Wireframe](/assets/images/hero-image-index-page.png)